FlyingMandarine/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 has to change the importance of the note with the id 2.

-The reducer is expanded as follows
+The reducer is expanded as follows:

 ```js
 const noteReducer = (state = [], action) => {